flame-engine/flame/doc/camera_and_viewport.md

 ```

 The camera also needs to be aware of which position to follow, this can be done anywhere in your
-code and the `Camera` class provides multiple methods for it but let's showcase the simpleste one
+code and the `Camera` class provides multiple methods for it but let's showcase the simplest one
 and that is the `followVector2`:

 ```dart